johnpk67/Laser-Tag/README.md

 4) Have another person download the game
 5) Have the other person type in the first player's IP address and click join
 6) Have one person select player 1 and the other select player 2, and you will be able to play

+Through this project, I learned about networking, creating an animator, implementing mouse tracking, and designing prefabs in Blender.
+In the future, I plan on fixing some bugs with the panels, cleaning the jumping animation, and adding a single-player game mode,